 This chapter provides information to help you diagnose and solve problems you might experience with your Orbi router or satellite.
-If you do not find the solution here, check the NETGEAR support site at netgear.com/support for product and contact information.
+If you do not find the solution here, check the NETGEAR support site at support.netgear.com for product and contact information.

-- Quick tips
+- Quick Tips

-- The router and satellite do not sync
+- The Router and Satellite Do Not Sync

-- You cannot log in to the router
+- Cannot Log In to the Router

-- You cannot access the Internet
+- Cannot Access the Internet

-- Troubleshoot Internet browsing
+- Troubleshoot Internet Browsing

 - Troubleshoot PPPoE

 - Troubleshoot WiFi connectivity

-- Troubleshoot your network using the ping utility
+- Troubleshoot Your Network Using the Ping Utility

-Quick tips
+Quick Tips